inigokintana/homelab-2-prod-ai-golden-path/README.md

 - **OpenTelemetry support**: Dapr Agents offers metrics and tracing out-of-the-box, supporting Prometheus and OpenTelemetry formats respectively.

-- **Event-driven and non-deterministic execution**: next agent to respond can be dynamically determined by an LLM, enabling autonomous and evolving workflows.
+- **Event-driven and non-deterministic execution**: next agent to respond can be dynamically determined by an LLM/SLM, enabling autonomous and evolving workflows.

 - Additionally, **[Dapr can be used from any developer framework and python/Flask is carefully integrated](https://docs.dapr.io/concepts/overview/#developer-frameworks)**

 ## 3.4 - Why Ollama?
-**Ollama is a powerful tool for anyone looking to work with different LLMs in a local and vendor-neutral way**.
+**Ollama is a powerful tool for anyone looking to work with different LLM/SLMs in a local and vendor-neutral way**.
 It allows you to:

 - **Run multiple models locally (privacy & security)** without the need for cloud infrastructure.
 - Have ***full control over your models and hardware**.
 This allows you to choose the right model for your task, whether it’s for creative writing, summarization, answering questions, or any other use case.
 You can use any of the **[following models](https://github.com/ollama/ollama/blob/main/README.md#model-library) on the list** depending on your hardware mem/cpu constraints. **"You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models."**
 - Avoid cloud dependencies and costs.
 Still you can run it in any cloud, of course.
 - Ensure privacy by processing data locally.
-- It’s ideal for developers, researchers, or anyone who wants to experiment with multiple LLMs without being locked into a specific cloud vendor or paying for expensive API calls.
+- It’s ideal for developers, researchers, or anyone who wants to experiment with multiple LLM/SLMs without being locked into a specific cloud vendor or paying for expensive API calls.

 **Be aware of Dapr support for Mistral and Mistral running on CPU** see [link](https://www.oneclickitsolution.com/centerofexcellence/aiml/run-mistral-7b-locally-hardware-software-specs)